michael-brade/derby-entities-lib/README.md

 ##### `reference`, type: `boolean`, default: `false`

-Should the whole item be copied into this item's attribute (`reference=false`), or should this attribute just be a reference to the other item.
+Should the whole item be copied into this item's attribute (`reference==false`), or should this attribute just be a reference to the other item (`reference==true`).
+Copying the item makes only sense if you want to keep the information just as it was when this item was edited; then it is irrelevant if the copied item is changed or deleted later on.

+If it is a reference on the other hand then all changes will be visible in this item and the referenced item may not be deleted as long as this item exists in the database.

 ##### `multi`, type: `boolean`, default: `false`